becarpenter/book6/pdf/baked.md

 especially if it operates servers as well as client hosts.

-An approach that should avoid some of these help desk calls, but is not currently favored by the IETF, is to used dynamic network prefix translation, known as NPTv6
+An approach that should avoid some of these help desk calls, but is not currently favored by the IETF, is to use dynamic network prefix translation, known as NPTv6
 \[[RFC6296](https://www.rfc-editor.org/info/rfc6296)\],
 \[[3.
 Translation and IPv4 as a service](#translation-and-ipv4-as-a-service)\].